beckym223/manual_work/E6_long_edited.md

 to producing units (which may be govern- mental as well as private), but they are also part of a political process which, while
-20 Lance Davis and Douglass North have recently set  forth a tentative and limited "theory of institutional  change" and have applied the resulting modcl to show  how a range of economic needs and opportunities have  led to new institutional arrangements in the American  economy.
-They are frank in setting forth some of the limitations of their model, and Lhere is a good deal in  their approach with which I should quarrel; but their  work is clearly a step in the right direction.
-Incidentally,  this particular approach to economic history tends to  run counter to the recent quantitative emphasis in that  field.
-Clearly we need to have both types of historical  work.

 ### ---Economics-1976-0-13.txt---